 There are 14 professional designations offered by the American Culinary Federation, ranging from entry-level Certified Culinarian to Certified Master Chef.
 Applicants for these certifications must meet a combination of education and experience requirements through community colleges and technical or vocational schools.

-No matter the culinary career you decide on, a culinary arts program will help you get there.
+No matter the culinary arts career you decide on, a culinary school will help you get there.
 Get started today.
 Fill out our application, at no cost to you, and one of our career specialists will be in touch with you regarding culinary schools in your area.